 Volunteering at a Driver Reviver is worthwhile, fun and can help you meet people from around Australia and overseas.
 If you’d like to help out, select Volunteers on the Driver Reviver website.

 Community Driver Reviver sites only operate during holiday periods.
-If Driver Reviver stops are not operating when you travel, be sure to use rest area maps to find places to revive, as well as other safe stopping locations including country towns, scenic points, service centres, petrol stations and parks.
+The Roads and Maritime website has rest area maps to help you find places to revive, as well as other safe stopping locations including country towns, scenic points, service centres, petrol stations and parks.